From the Minnesota Bar Journal Vol. 5, 1897.

 Gauthe Emil Qvale was a native of Norway who, following his immigration to Minnesota in the late 1870s, became a prominent lawyer and jurist in the American midwest.
 As district court judge for Minnesota's Twelfth judicial district, Qvale served nearly five decades on the bench, and at the time of his retirement in 1946 was acknowledged as the longest tenured jurist in the state of Minnesota.

 Born near Haugesund, Norway on September 24, 1860, Gauthe Emil Qvale attended school in the country of his birth and in 1878 removed to the United States with his family.
 Settling in the town of Willmar, Minnesota, Qvale began the study of law in 1880 under local attorney John Arctander.
 Admitted to the Minnesota bar in 1882, Qvale began the practice of his profession in Willmar, operating a partnership with John Arctander until 1884.
 In that year Qvale was elected as Judge of Probate for Kandiyohi County, an office which he would hold for six years.

 Despite serving nearly half a century as a district judge, little information could be located on Qvale's life.
 He lived his remaining years in retirement in Willmar and died at age 90 on January 31, 1951.
-A burial location for Qvale is unknown at this time, but is presumed to be somewhere in the Kandiyohi County vacinity.
+A burial location for Qvale is unknown at this time but is presumed to be somewhere in the Kandiyohi County vicinity.

 Judge Qvale in his later years.